wu-lab-egio/EGIO/README.md

     python __plotIsoCom.py --speciespair hsa-ptr --orthologpair ENSG00000197969-ENSPTRG00000021041

-If outpath is not given, the plot will be in your word direction.
+If '--outpath' is not given, the plot will be in your word direction.

 ## Parameters: